Chasing 99%: MNIST without CNN

 "optimizer": "Adam"

-That’s because compared to batch size of 100 or 1000, it got exponentially higher number of weight updates 60000 weight updates per epoch; 3 Millions updates in full training .
-Its brute force!
+That’s because compared to batch size of 100 or 1000, it got an exponentially higher number of weight updates: 60,000 weight updates per epoch, or 3 million updates in full training.
+It’s brute force!
 It got significantly more steps to traverse the loss landscape.
-This is also visible in terms of actual training time.
-It took around 50 minutes in total to train this model. which is so much longer then 5-10 minutes.; even though this dataset is relatively tiny compared to other datasets.
+This is also visible in terms of actual training time: it took around 50 minutes in total to train this model, which is much longer than the 5-10 minutes for other runs, even though this dataset is relatively tiny compared to other datasets.

-Did i use GPU then?
-Obviously yes, i used google colabs T4 GPU compute.
-But its of no use in this case, because batch size of 1 is essentially doing the training sequentially rather then using its full parallelization power.
-Its essentially like training on CPU or even worse if we take in account the setup overhead of GPU for computation like transferring of data from CPU VRAM to GPU’s VRAM, which in case of large batches gets spread over all samples, which compared to time advantage from parallelization makes it look tiny.
+Did I use a GPU then?
+Yes, I used Google Colab’s T4 GPU compute.
+But it’s of no use in this case, because a batch size of 1 essentially does the training sequentially rather than using its full parallelization power.
+It’s like training on a CPU or even worse if we take into account the setup overhead of the GPU for computation (like transferring data from CPU RAM to GPU VRAM), which in case of large batches gets spread over all samples, which compared to time advantage from parallelization makes it look tiny.

-So for training models, batch size of 1 is terrible in most cases (if single batch does not need massive matrix multiplications).
+So for training models, a batch size of 1 is terrible in most cases (unless a single sample requires massive matrix computations).

 image